oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-lz-ext-ebs/readme.md

 &nbsp;

-The following diagram presents the network structure of the OCI EBS LZ.
+The following diagram presents the network structure of the EBS LZ Extension.

 &nbsp;